pprjoaomarcelo/bit-clip-vault/README.md

 The structure is as follows:

-1.  **On-Chain Anchor (Bitcoin):** A single `root_cid` is stored on the blockchain for each user, pointing to their master "Mailbox" object.
-This is the user's single point of truth.
+1.  **On-Chain Anchor (Bitcoin):** A single `root_cid` is stored on the blockchain for each **identity address**, pointing to that identity's master "Mailbox" object.
+This is the single point of truth for that specific address (which can be a primary or a derived sub-account).

 2.  **IPFS Level 1 (Mailbox Object):** The `root_cid` resolves to an IPLD object (a key-value map) that contains links to the user's inbox and sent items.
     ```json